IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Ringley, Lyell (scholarly agent)??
 - fight some cultists, reward w info
 	- either Quercus or some other cultist has a Bridgewater campus map, with the location of ISEC circled
-- ==lowkey make this shorter. skip the fight?==

 ## The Dungeon
-### The School
-- Bridgewater U: Arda-side university
-- Motely collection of brownstone + granite buildings, in the shadow of a bridge-like aqueduct cutting thru city
-- Near the border of the Khamgaard occupation
-- Yu - changeling prof for performance arts
-	- gracile woman with pale skin, dark hair
-	- met Alara briefly the other day, said she was going to come back to catch up but did not reappear
 ### Background
 - Basements of the collapsed ISEC (Instrumental Soundcraft and Elocution Center)
 - Built ~80 years ago when the school tried to revitalize its image, rapidly abandoned when a mysterious accident collapsed the whole building